 Whiplash

-Whiplash is a laymans term used to describe injury to the soft tissues in the neck sustained when one experiences a cervical acceleration-deceleration (CAD).
-The term whiplash is used as it describes the rapid back and forth, whip-like, motion of the head that occurs.
+Whiplash is a Layman’s term used to describe injury to the soft tissues in the neck sustained when one experiences a cervical acceleration-deceleration (CAD).
+The term whiplash is used as it describes the rapid back-and-forth, whip-like, motion of the head that occurs.

 What symptoms are associated with whiplash?
-Collapse

 Often the symptoms of whiplash will not occur until several days after an accident, you might wake up feeling pain and stinging sensations in your neck.
 The pain may then spread, radiating down through the arms and middle back, even extending into your legs.
-A pins and needles effect is a common complaint as well.
+A pins-and-needles effect is a common complaint as well.

 How is whiplash diagnosed?
-Expand

 Your medical history will be taken into consideration first.
 If you have been in an accident that could cause whiplash further examination may warrant x-rays or other medical imaging such as an MRI or CAT scan to determine the severity of your injury.

 What treatment is available for whiplash victims?
-Expand

 In the past the go-to treatment for whiplash was a soft collar placed around the neck to limit mobility; modern medicine has ruled that as the WRONG thing to do for more than a few days.
 The most effective treatment for a whiplash injury is immediate, light physical therapy as strengthening exercise promotes healing and prevents further problems, (unless it’s a level 4 injury, as listed below of course).